thomasbilk/fpc/README.md

-# fpc
+fpc

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Veranstaltung Funktionale Programmierung (in Clojure)

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 by Burkhardt Renz, THM

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.